10 PowerPoint Tips for Preparing a Professional Presentation

 - What will keep them focused?

-If you lose the attention of your audience, everything will be lost — it won’t matter how ingenious your design ÑˆÐ°Ñ or how brilliantly you picked colors and keywords.
+Note: If you fail to hit the target, it won’t matter how ingenious your design is or how brilliantly you picked colors and keywords.
 Nothing matters more than your audience’s attention.

-A well-prepared and enthusiastic talk will help you convince your audience and maintain their attention.
-There are some key points that define a good talk.
+A well practiced and enthusiastic talk will help you convince your audience and keep their attention.
+Here are some key points that define a good talk:

 - Know your slides inside out.